 *** TSC Great Lakes duties are primarily designated for Navy Military Training Instructor (NMTI) duty.
 NMTIs at Great Lakes perform essential Sailorization functions for thousands of apprentice level (“A” School) students following their initial accession training at Recruit Training Command (RTC), Great Lakes.
 Earn your 805A Instructor NEC enroute.

 *** TPU is responsible for the efficient and expeditious processing of all transient personnel assigned and the operation of the disciplinary barracks.
 TPU administrative offices are where teams of a Personnel Support Detachment and TPU staff work together to process Navy Personnel who are on their way to their next command or waiting to be discharged to the civilian community.
 The customers are Sailors traveling to a deployed or underway command, personnel being separated from a deployed or overseas command who have orders and personnel transitioning between two commands.

-Women Ashore billets are advertised in Career Management System/Interactive Detailing (CMS/ID) under the NEC 9999.
-After speaking with your detailer, Sailors can submit an application in CMS/ID upon endering their permanent change of station orders negotiation window, nine months prior to their projected rotation date.
+Women Ashore billets are advertised in My Navy Assignments (MNA) under the NEC 9999.
+After speaking with your detailer, Sailors can submit an application in MNA upon endering their permanent change of station orders negotiation window, nine months prior to their projected rotation date.
 The selection phase is the same as the rating detailer.